 During kangaroo care, a premature baby’s overall growth rate increases.
 This is in part due to the baby’s ability to sleep, thus conserving energy and putting caloric expenditure toward growth.
 According to Dr. Ludington, during the last six weeks of pregnancy, babies sleep twenty to twenty-two hours per day.
 In a typical NICU, however, they spend less than two hours total in deep, quiet sleep.
 Most of that comes in ten or twenty second snatches.
 With kangaroo care, the infant typically snuggles into the breast and is deeply asleep within just a few minutes.
 These babies gain weight faster than their non-kangarooed counterparts, and it is interesting to note that they usually do not lose any of their birthweight.

-#3 Less crying, less stress, more attachment
+#3 Less crying, less stress, more resilience

 For prematures they need mother EVEN more to stabilise.
 Instead they are taken to ICU, given sugar, put in incubator with bright lights, loud sounds, with strange smells of disinfectant etc. They cry and we have MADE THEM WORSE by separating them from mum.